arxsoftr/sendmail/README.md

 Use
 Email Sending

-Go to send_mails.php from your web browser and start sending emails.
+Go to index.php from your web browser and start sending emails.

 File Upload